-Of course, there are also just as much useful information for individual stocks.
+Of course, there is also just as much useful information for individual stocks.

 If you are looking for inspiration, there is a shared stock screener and portfolio tool that allows you to see the public screeners and portfolios of other users.

 One cool feature of StocksCafe is the personalised feed, which consists of a daily summary of your portfolio, activities of people that you follow, news on trending and popular stocks.

 When it comes to using a product, and deciding whether to make a purchase, one of the top indicators of consumer confidence is the founder's investment in their own product.

 Evan is very active on the platform.
 He has put in place a roadmap, feature requests, and bug fixes so that StocksCafe can grow together with its users.